badd-labs/badd-labs/labs/B2/README.md

 ![AMM design diagram](lab-amm-abitrage-defense.jpg)

-In this exercise, you will implement a `ReRouter` SC with the following function signature, The system architecture is depicted in the figure above.
+In this exercise, you will implement a `ReRouter` SC with the following function signature.
+The system architecture is depicted in the figure above.

 ```
 pragma solidity >=0.7.0 <0.9.0;